valensh1/youth-espn/README.md

 > Clicking on any individual player from this page navigates user to player page

+### Player Page

-- Player Page - Displays individual player profile such as player attributes, bio, career stats and highlight videos
+- Displays individual player profile such as player attributes, bio, career stats and highlight videos

+> Clicking on "See more player highlight videos" from this page takes user to a player specific highlight videos page where videos can be filtered by season the player played in, teams player has played on, opponents they played against, divisions they played in and venues they played in.

 <!-- _For more examples, please refer to the [Documentation](https://example.com)_ -->